ch0t4nk/PDFtoMD/docs/guides/SSOT_GUIDE.md

 ```
 ## 🎯 Overview

-MarkPDFDown uses a centralized configuration system that provides a **Single Source of Truth** for all settings, API keys, and directory paths.
+PDFtoMD uses a centralized configuration system that provides a **Single Source of Truth** for all settings, API keys, and directory paths.
 This eliminates hardcoded values scattered throughout the codebase and provides secure, centralized configuration management.

 ## 🔑 Key Benefits